LazoCoder/Windows-Hacks/README.md

 ## Mouse Spam

-Each mouse moves independently across the screen.
+Spawns hundreds of mice, where each one moves independently across the screen.

 ![alt-tag](gifs/mouse_spam.png)